borgius/localrag/README.md

 - `Xenova/paraphrase-MiniLM-L6-v2` - Optimized for paraphrasing
 - `Xenova/multi-qa-MiniLM-L6-cos-v1` - Optimized for Q&A

-_The extension ships with `Xenova/all-MiniLM-L6-v2` by default; to use other local models, set `ragnarok.localModelPath` or click the model name in tree view._
+_The extension ships with `Xenova/all-MiniLM-L6-v2` by default; to use other local models, set `localrag.localModelPath` or click the model name in tree view._

-Any models you place under `ragnarok.localModelPath` show up in the tree view alongside these curated options (with download indicators) and can be loaded with one click.
+Any models you place under `localrag.localModelPath` show up in the tree view alongside these curated options (with download indicators) and can be loaded with one click.

 **LLM Models** (when agentic planning is enabled): models are available via VS Code Copilot / LM API (no external API key required).